 All students at CJS are encouraged to learn and work with others.
-However, the issue of academic integrity implies that students represent only what they have created as original work.
+Academic integrity implies that students represent only what they have created as original work.
 Anything less is deemed plagiarism.

-Plagiarism is defined as quoting directly from another source (such as the internet, book, magazine, or essay) and not documenting the quotations; using or submitting someone else's work and claiming it as original work; submitting work for a class which has already been submitted for another class; knowingly giving someone else an assignment to copy and hand in as his/her/their own.
+Plagiarism is defined as quoting directly from another source (such as the internet, book, magazine, or essay) and not documenting the quotations, using or submitting someone else's work and claiming it as original work, submitting work for a class which has already been submitted for another class, or knowingly giving someone else an assignment to copy and hand in as their own.